wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Embedding a plot into the work sheet

 _Maxima_ normally instructs the external program gnuplot to open a separate window for every diagram it creates.
 Since many times it is convenient to embed graphs into the work sheet instead _wxMaxima_ provides its own set of plot functions that don’t differ from the corresponding _maxima_ functions save in their name: They are all prefixed by a “wx”.
-For example `wxplot` corresponds to `plot`, `wxdraw` corresponds to `draw` and `wxhistogram` corresponds to `histogram`.
+For example `wxplot2d` corresponds to `plot2d`, `wxplot3d` corresponds to `plot3d`, `wxdraw` corresponds to `draw` and `wxhistogram` corresponds to `histogram`.

 ### Making embedded plots bigger or smaller